 And who can blame them, since this eternal city boasts breathtaking attractions and cultural and historical might?
 It’s safe to say that many cities would sell their soul to the devil just to have as many wonderful spots as this city has.

-Of course, it’s going to be hard to mention just a few attractions since there are so many.
+Of course, it’s going to be hard to mention just a few attractions since there are so many things to do in Rome.
 These are considered obligatory landmarks of this destination, hence they must be visited.
 Want to uncover them?
 Scroll below!

 Attractions That Every Rome Enthusiast Must See